 Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

-Christmas Holiday Lights in Littleton, Englewood and Centennial
+Christmas Holiday Lights in Littleton, Englewood, Centennial, Highlands Ranch, and Lone Tree

 Lights at the Southglenn Mall